 As stated in section 4.1.3 of this exhibit, BPA shall pass through to «Customer Name» all costs associated with a Transfer Request or Transfer Study.
 BPA shall notify and request confirmation related to a Transfer Request or Transfer Study from «Customer Name» pursuant to the notification provisions of section 4.2.2 below.

-4.2.2 If BPA is notified that the costs associated with a Transfer Request or Transfer Study are likely to exceed the Initial Transfer Study Deposit, prior to BPA taking any action that would result in BPA incurring costs that exceed the Initial Transfer Study Deposit, BPA will request confirmation and notice from «Customer Name» to determine if «Customer Name» would like to proceed.
+4.2.2 If BPA is notified that the costs associated with a Transfer Request or Transfer Study are likely to exceed the Initial Transfer Study Deposit, prior to BPA taking any action that would result in BPA incurring costs that exceed the Initial Transfer Study Deposit, then BPA shall notify and request confirmation from «Customer Name» to determine if «Customer Name» would like to proceed.
 BPA will notify «Customer Name» in writing as soon as practicable following notice of such additional costs from the Third-Party Transmission Provider.
-If such costs are not known, then the following additional provisions shall apply:
+If the amount of such costs is not known, then the following additional provisions shall apply:

 (1) BPA may request an estimate of such costs from the Third-Party Transmission Provider and provide that estimate to «Customer Name»; or